nonfiction/nterchange3-extras/README.md

 nterchange3-extras
 ==================

-Assets, Frontend boilerplate and Frameworks to mix into nterchange.
+Assets, frontend boilerplate and frameworks to mix into nterchange.

 Each addon lives in a folder that mimics the directory structure of the nterchange front end.
 Each folder should contain a README with any